NCAR/chemistry-cafe/README.md

 ### Database Migrations

-When running the application initially, the database will be a blank slate.
-To create the different tables, migrations must be performed which require dotnet to be installed at the moment.
-We use a tool called dotnet-ef of which the documentation can be found [here](https://learn.microsoft.com/en-us/ef/core/cli/dotnet).
+The database comes with a provided `init.sql` which creates all of the database tables.
+To create the migrations, we use a tool called `dotnet-ef` of which the documentation can be found [here](https://learn.microsoft.com/en-us/ef/core/cli/dotnet).

 To install the tool: